singhneeraj/drupal-payment/README.txt

 Allows users to set up payment methods and connects them to other modules that allow their users to make payments.

-In addition to this README file, also see the online handbook at http://drupal.org/node/1807610.
+In addition to this README file, also see PLUGINS.txt and the online handbook at http://drupal.org/node/1807610.

 - Payment is an API to connect payment methods to modules that allow users to